 - Work on issues faced in your professional environment as part of your coursework, making your studies immediately relevant and impactful.

 - Prepare for a lifetime of learning and continuous personal development.

 - Learn exclusively within a cohort of experienced professionals with diverse backgrounds.

-- Build a network of colleagues, including Cal Lutheran MBA alumni, faculty members, and business leaders.
+- Build a network of colleagues, including Cal Lutheran alumni, faculty members, and business leaders.

 Receive personal attention, every step of the way.